pubannotation/pubannotation/docs/submit-annotations.md

 permalink: /docs/submit-annotations/
 ---

-Annotations to a document can be submitted to your project by POSTing a JSON file to your projects.
+Annotations to a document can be submitted to your project by POSTing a JSON file to your project.

 ## Example:
 {% highlight bash %}